 Years of Sadness by Wang Anyi, translated with Lingzhen Wang (Cornell University Press: 2009).

-In “The Urban Planning Imaginary: Lessons from Shenzhen,” I interview Huang Weiwen, Director of the Shenzhen Design Center.
-In Linda Vlassenrood, ed., Shenzhen: From Factory of the World to World City, pp. Almere: International New Towns Institute, 2016.
+The Urban Planning Imaginary: Lessons from Shenzhen is an interview with Huang Weiwen, former Director of the Shenzhen Design Center.
+Shenzhen: From Factory of the World to World City, Linda Vlassenrood, ed.
+Almere: International New Towns Institute, 2016.

 The Cultural Politics of Eating in Shenzhen explores how hometown food has been used to create generational identities in the SEZ.
 Gastronomica 10:2 (Spring 2010), 31-39.

 The Ambiguous Possibilities of Self-transformation in Late Socialist Worlds, or, What the Fox Might have Said about Inhabiting Shenzhen discusses theater as a site where differences between first and second generation migrant urban identities have emerged.
 TDR: The Drama Review 50:4 (Winter 2006), 96-119.

 Becoming Hong Kong, Razing Bao’an, Preserving Xin’an: An Ethnographic Account of Urbanization in the Shenzhen Special Economic Zone argues that urbanization in Shenzhen was deployed to globalize the national economy.
 Cultural Studies: Special Issue on Hong Kong, 15:3/4 (2001), 419-43.

 Path Breaking: Constructing Gendered Nationalism in the Shenzhen Special Economic Zone traces how gendered nationalism facilitated the construction of Shenzhen. positions: east asian cultures critique 7:2 (Fall 1999), 67-99.